 The Opportunity Zone is an economically-distressed area where new investments may be eligible for preferential tax treatment.

 The Opportunity Zone program was created as part of the Tax Cuts and Jobs Act of 2017 and is a new tax incentive intended to help distressed urban and rural communities in the State of Missouri and across the country.
 Opportunity Zones are low-income census tracts selected by each state’s governor and confirmed by the U.S. Department of Treasury.

-The Investing in Opportunity Act (IIOA) aims to correct economic imbalances and improve economic outcomes of distressed communities by incentivizing investors - through the temporary deferral of capital gains taxes - to make equity investments in distressed areas.
+The aim of Opportunity Zones is to improve economic outcomes of these distressed communities by incentivizing investors through the temporary deferral of capital gains taxes.

 The Rockefeller Foundation Awards Grants to Fuel Plans for Equitable Investment in Opportunity Zones in St. Louis, Oakland, and Dallas